This mastering guide is meant to give you the tools and knowledge you need to get a decent master out of your track.

-I can’t stress enough the importance of point 5.
-Many engineers and producers can get too carried away with mastering a track that they do not compare it against the mix.
+I can’t stress the importance of the last tip enough.
+Many engineers and producers can get too carried away with mastering a track that they don’t compare it against the mix.
 Ultimately, your master should supersede and enhance the sonic quality of the mix.

 Here’s some tips worth remembering when approaching to master a track:

-- Try to master in a room that you are familiar with.
+- Try to master in a room that you’re familiar with.

-- If you are serious, invest into a good DAC (Digital to Analog Converter).
+- If you’re serious, invest in a good DAC (Digital to Analog Converter).

-- If you are tired or out of ideas, work on a new day.
+- If you’re tired or out of ideas, revisit the work on a new day.

-- Do not over process.
-Mastering is about subtle touches and moves that go a long way.
+- Don’t over-process: mastering is about subtle touches that go a long way.

 Now that we have a broad understanding of mastering, let’s dive into signal flow and metering.